Flash-X/Flash-X-docs/docs/source/sourceTerms.rst

 on :math:`\Delta_1`).
 Not all of the right-hand sides are known in advance.
 This general feature of higher-order integration methods impacts the optimal choice of a linear algebra package.
-The fourth-order Kaps-Rentrop routine in Flash-X makes use of the routine GRK4T given by Kaps & Rentrop (1979).
+The fourth-order Kaps-Rentrop routine in |flashx| makes use of the routine GRK4T given by Kaps & Rentrop (1979).

-Another time integration method used by Flash-X for evolving the reaction networks is the variable order Bader-Deuflhard method (, Bader & Deuflhard 1983).
+Another time integration method used by |flashx| for evolving the reaction networks is the variable order Bader-Deuflhard method (*e.g.*, Bader & Deuflhard 1983).
 The reaction network is advanced over a large timestep :math:`H` from :math:`{\bf y}^n` to :math:`{\bf y}^{n+1}` by the following sequence of matrix equations.
 First,